You are currently viewing Rule of 7

 • Networking

-• Travelling salesman.
+• Traveling salesman.

 Now we have;